 On completion of your course you will have the necessary skills to become an effective IS/T manager with strategically valuable capabilities in IS/T.

-3 good reasons to study Information Systems Management at Salford:
+3 good reasons to study Information Systems Management:

 - Developing critical thinking and employability skills in high demand from a range of employers